blurrycontour/zuul-gerrit/doc/source/zuul.rst

     be a single value or a list: ``verified: [1, 2]`` would match either a +1 or +2 vote.

+    You can also match negative conditions by starting with an exclamation mark (!).
+This requires the value to be a string.
+    Example: ``verified: '![-1, -2]'``

+  This takes a list of approvals in the same format as above.
+It requires that any approval on a change can meet all the specified criteria.

   **open**
   A boolean value (``true`` or ``false``) that indicates whether the change must be open or closed in order to be enqueued.